What is a digital signature and how do I create one are two of the most common questions we are asked.

 The SigningHub for Word app lets you create verifiable, long-term digital signatures (in XAdES-X-Long-format) which are fully compatible in Microsoft Word 2013 and 2016.

-Depending on which version of Word you are using, the SigningHub for Word app either appears on Home or under My Apps – this then opens a SigningHub for Word window within the document so you can insert signature fields for signers or insert a digital signature into a signing field.
+Depending on which version of Word you are using, the SigningHub for Word app either appears on Home or under My Apps.
+Clicking on it opens a SigningHub for Word window within the document so you can insert signature fields for signers or insert a digital signature into a signing field.

 Watch a video about how to sign in Word: